AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Krzysztof Balejko

 I have worked with Adrien on several occasions, during our pair programming sessions he has proven to be very good at debugging, championing the process of tightening the loop and getting visibility.

 I’ve fond his code to be of very good quality therefore I had no problem in understanding the logic behind his code base.

+Krzysztof Balejko

 Adrien starts each of his projects with careful planing and I was invited to join in before both bowling and front-end API challenges.
 During the process Adrien has demonstrated his abilities of modelling user interaction.
 We have used Realtime Board during both sessions for diagraming and general brainstorming.
 I would very happily work with him again!

 Alice ( see details on google doc )

 Overall.
 I think your process was good.
 But you may need to believe in it more.
 You asked a very good question to start, split the task into steps, and started writing one behaviour test to start.
 You reasearch process could use some more practice, but it's doing the job.
 You seem to know your tools.
 If there is one thing to work on, it may be self-awareness.
 What are you doing.
 How can you see when/if you are stuck, or if you just need to give it more time.

+Clare Pinder
+Adrien set out a clear plan for program - to follow the 'criteria tests' as feature tests.
+Where the code was behaving unexpectedly,  he read the error message quickly to locate where the issue remained and he studied the code carefully and sought visibility by printing some choice lines to the console.
+He remained calm and only fixed the error when he knew the problem - he didn't 'shoot around in the dark'.